 FIRE 0155.
-Fire Investigation 1B - Techniques of Fire Investigation Units: 2
+Fire Investigation 1B - Techniques of Fire Investigation

-Prerequisite: Completion of FIRE 154 with grade of "C" or better or completion of an approved Fire Investigation 1A class Hours: 40 lecture
+Prerequisite: Completion of FIRE 154 with grade of "C" or better or completion of an approved Fire Investigation 1A class

 Investigation of fire behavior; building construction; techniques required for incendiary, accidental, fatal, vehicle, wildland, and juvenile fire investigations; report writing; and evidence collection and preservation procedures.
 (CSU-with unit limitation)